-The U.S. Fertility Benefits Program
+The U.S. Fertility Benefits Program - This Plan Ended on 6/30/22

 JPMorgan Chase is committed to assisting employees in meeting their diverse family planning needs.
 Through the Family Building Assistance Policy, financial support is provided to eligible employees to help offset the high cost of adoption, surrogacy, and certain fertility treatments.
 The U.S. Fertility Benefits Program provides assistance with fertility treatments for individuals who do not have a medical diagnosis of infertility.